 My ENS Story

-I first started developing allergies around 2000.
-This was the first time I had any problems with my nose.
-In early 2007 something changed.
-Over the course of a day or two developed terrable nasal inflammation.
-This was a real problem as I was already having trouble breathing due to a constricted hypopharyngeal airway.
+I first began experiencing nasal issues around the year 2000, when I developed allergies.
+In early 2007, something shifted suddenly.
+Over the span of just a day or two, I developed severe nasal inflammation.
+This became a serious problem, as I was already struggling to breathe due to a narrow hypopharyngeal airway.

-In 2009 a local ENT suggested I have turbinate sugery to reduce the inflammation.
-Due to long wait times in my home province of Nova Scotia I went to a famous nasal surgon in Cleveland, Ohio.
-He operated twice on my nose, first removing a stepal spur and reducing my inferier turbiantes using radio frequency (RF).
-The second time he did a submucosal resection due to the risk of damaging the turbiantes too much with RF.
-After the second surgery he said he had reduced my turbinate as much as was safely possible and warned any more surgery could cause permmanent damage
+n 2009, a local ENT recommended turbinate surgery to treat the inflammation—without first investigating the underlying cause.
+Because of long wait times in my home province of Nova Scotia, I traveled to see a well-known nasal surgeon in Cleveland, Ohio.
+He performed two surgeries.
+The first involved correcting a septal spur and reducing my inferior turbinates using radiofrequency (RF).
+The second, due to concerns about overuse of RF, was a submucosal resection.
+After the second procedure, he told me he had reduced the turbinates as much as was safely possible—and warned that any further surgery could cause permanent damage.

-You can find a longer version of my story here.
+You can read a more detailed version of my story here.
 This website is my contribution to the ENS community.

 James R. Skinner